ob-d/TRUE.Name.Of.God/scratchPad.md

         so he thaugth that,
         if Granpa's creations are so beautiful,
         then how unimaginably beautiful must be the name.
-        What a joy and bliss when spelled out, that all of this would then spreadout, and fill the rest of the emptiness, with the same beauty of him and his creations.
+        What a joy and bliss when pronounced out, that all of this would then spreadout, and fill the rest of the emptiness, with the same beauty of him and his creations.